d135-1r43/restaurant-complaints/README.md

 ℹ️ Sentiment Analysis is the process of analyzing digital text to determine if the emotional tone of the message is positive, negative, or neutral.
 In our case, we have a scale from 0 'very angry' to 10 'extremly happy'.

 In 'Ask for Sentiment' the process will throw a message and will immediately wait for the returned message in 'Get Sentiment'.
 The process is agnostic of the actual implementation.
-The sentiment definition could be done manually or via an NLP -- the process simply does not care.
+The sentiment definition is done by OpenAI.
+There is an event listener on an error event, in that case a user task is started.
+As there is no API key for OpenAI defined on default, the User Task will always be triggered.

-To achieve this kind of decoupling, we will have to define several things:
+To achieve decoupling, we will have to define several things:

 * In 'Ask for Sentiment' we will have to define a message.
 We do this in the BPMN editor UI and enter the free text name `text` in the field 'Message' in the dropdown 'Implementation/Execution'.
 * In 'Data Assignments' we will define the variable `complaintText` to be assigned to the message.